nikunjk9/nikunjk9/README.md

 <details>
 <h2 align="center"> About Me 👦🏻</h2>
  <summary> :man_technologist: About Me</summary>
-<h4 align="center">Computer Science engineering student from Chandigarh University with a passion for code and a hunger for innovation.
+<h4 align="center">Computer Science engineering student with a passion for code and a hunger for innovation.
 Aspiring programmer on a mission to conquer new tech and programming languages.
 Let's build the future together! 🚀💻 </h4>
 </details>
 <!--
 **nikunjk9/nikunjk9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.